 Jet images are constructed using the pixelate

-information and local charged particle counts are used.
-The images are
+local charged particle counts are used.
+The images are preprocessed by

 and